mscuthbert/dada-typescript/README.md

 * The original parser treated parametric rules as resource rules (for instance `BOLD(xxx)` was in format.pbi was not prefaced by `%resource`).
 This reading is retained here.
 * The original parser did not allow parameters in inline choices (`[ x | y ]` expressions).
-Since this was called a restriction "in the current release" and it just worked in the Typescript interpreter, we're leaving it in.
+Since this was called a restriction "in the current release" and it just worked in the JavaScript interpreter, we're leaving it in.
 * Spaces around ` = ` and ` << ` in set-var and get-var are currently not allowed.
 * I've attempted to retain the operator precedences seen in the C parser: